 From there it’s time to start narrowing down the list based on what best aligns with what you discovered about yourself in part one.
 Once we have it narrowed down to 5 options, we really explore what a day in the life of each is like and what the requirements are from an experience and education standpoint.
 We narrow the list down to three and then ultimately select one top option based not only on the job descriptions but also what’s important to you in terms of lifestyle and organizational culture.

-By the end of phase two, you’ll have your ideal career path selected.
+By the end of phase one, you’ll have your ideal career path selected.

 - Rewriting your resume.
 We will help you rewrite your resume and tailor it to your new chosen career path.
 We will optimize keywords for application tracking systems.